 Furthermore, any product development, licensing, distribution or sale agreements that we enter into may require us to relinquish valuable rights.
 We may not be able to obtain sufficient additional funding or enter into a strategic transaction in a timely manner.
-If adequate funds are not available, we would be required to reduce our workforce, delay, reduce the scope of, or eliminate, one or more of our research and development programs in advance of the date on which we exhaust our cash resources to ensure that we have sufficient capital to meet our obligations and continue on a path designed to preserve stockholder value.
+If adequate funds are not available, we would be required to reduce our workforce, reduce the scope of, or cease, the commercial launch of DSUVIA, or the development of Zalviso in advance of the date on which we exhaust our cash resources to ensure that we have sufficient capital to meet our obligations and continue on a path designed to preserve stockholder value.

-Securing additional financing may divert our management from our day-to-day activities, which may adversely affect our ability to develop and commercialize our product candidates.
+Securing additional financing may divert our management from our day-to-day activities, which may adversely affect our ability to commercialize DSUVIA or develop Zalviso.
 In addition, we cannot guarantee that future financing will be available in sufficient amounts or on terms acceptable to us, if at all.
 If we are unable to raise additional capital when required or on acceptable terms, we may be required to:

-- significantly delay, scale back or discontinue the development or commercialization of our product candidates; - seek additional corporate partners for ZALVISO on terms that might be less favorable than might otherwise be available; or - relinquish, or license on unfavorable terms, our rights to technologies or product candidates that we otherwise would seek to develop or commercialize ourselves.
+- significantly scale back or discontinue the commercialization of DSUVIA, or the development of Zalviso; - seek additional corporate partners for Zalviso on terms that might be less favorable than might otherwise be available; - seek corporate partners for DSUVIA/DZUVEO on terms that might be less favorable than might otherwise be available; or - relinquish, or license on unfavorable terms, our rights to technologies or products that we otherwise would seek to develop or commercialize ourselves.